leanonruthie/SQL-Business-Plan-Personnel-Section/README.md

 THEN I enter its name, salary, and department and table/database is updated WHEN I choose "add employee"
-THEN I enter his/her/ther’s first name, last name, role, and manager and table/database is updated WHEN I choose to update outdated employee information THEN I am prompted to select an employee for any further revision and table/database is updated
+THEN I enter his/her/ther’s first name, last name, role, and manager and table/database is updated WHEN I choose to update outdated employee role information THEN I am prompted to select one of the roles and table/database is updated
 ```

 ## Github Repository